dcdpr/did-btcr2/chapters/Index.md

 The contents of this leaf either contains the double SHA256 hash of a nonce, or it contains the SHA256 hash of the concatenation of the SHA256 hashes of a nonce and ::BTCR2 Update::.
-The ::BTCR2 Update:: and nonce values MUST be retrieved from ::Sidecar Data:: along with a ::SMT:: proof path that demonstrates the indexed leaf commits to the provided content.
+The ::BTCR2 Update:: and nonce values MUST be retrieved from ::Sidecar Data:: along with an ::SMT:: proof path that demonstrates the indexed leaf commits to the provided content.
 Inability to retrieve either of this data MUST raise a MISSING_UPDATE_DATA error.